Travels From: Atlanta, GA

 "Gap: an unfilled space or interval; a break in continuity."
 So how do you close a gap?
 What if you had a five step process to practice each time you discover a gap?
 Learn how the 5 A process will position you to close most any gap in business an life so you can be a greater influence to those around you.

-Participants will learn the five A's of closing a gap for immediate application.
+Participants will learn the 5 A process of closing a gap for immediate application.
 These five A's are an effective addition to any entrepreneur's leadership resource kit so they can be a greater influence to those around them.